hominidae/agi-esp8266/README.md

  Next, upload the agi-esp8266 sketch to your ESP8266.
 Make sure you have the correct board selected.

- You'll know it's running if serial monitor in the Arduino IDE indicates it successfully connected to a wireless network.
+ You'll know it's running if the serial monitor in the Arduino IDE indicates it successfully connected to your wireless network.
+(You should have configured this in the sourcecode earlier.)

- Open up the address the ESP8266 reports in serial monitor inside your web browser.
+ Open up the IP address the ESP8266 reports in serial monitor inside your web browser.

  I'm assuming that you have the DHT22 output connected to pin 13 on the ESP8266.
-Although you can change this to whatever you'd like.
+Although you can change this to whatever you'd like in the sketch code.

  Additionally, the TSl2561 should be connected to the i2c SCL/SDA pins on your ESP8266.
 In my case they were pins 4 and 5.

- Next up, the logging part with MQTT.
+ Next up, we'll setup the logging part with MQTT.

 # Logging with mosquitto and some basic command line stuff

- If you have a Raspberry Pi, then use the following command to install mosquitto.
-An MQTT server.
+ If you have a Raspberry Pi, then use the following command to install mosquitto, which is an MQTT broker/server.

+ Simply run this command on your Raspbian configuration:

  sudo apt-get install mosquitto